 The income benefits are determined by averaging the injured employee’s weekly wages from the previous 13 weeks and taking 2/3rds of it.
 Moreover, the 2/3rds of this average weekly wage is capped depending on the date of the accident or injury.
 This is called the workers’ compensation rate.
 If the injured employee is not making the maximum workers’ compensation rate, the Employer/Insurer is required to outline their calculations for the State Board.
 It is important to scrutinize these numbers to ensure proper payment.

 These workers’ compensation benefits should be started in a timely fashion as outlined by the law.
-If you have been injured on the job and would like to discuss your claim, please contact the Ramos Law Firm for a free consulation with an expert in the field.
+If you have been injured on the job and would like to discuss your claim, please contact Ramos & Law for a free consultation with an expert in the field.